yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 ---

-This presentation includes the following parts: Introduction, Method of MADRL and Reverse-Auction, Performance Evaluation, Conclusions and Prospects.
+Thi s: Introduction, Method of MADRL and Reverse-Auction, Performance Evaluation, Conclusions and Prospects.

 Now, let's start with the introduction.